dawaltconley/cfn-static-website/README.md

 ## Templates

 See the full documentation on each template.
+Note that some templates are dependent on external resources, which must be provisioned first.
+These resources are linked in their descriptions.

 ### Static Site